google/EarlGrey/docs/install-and-run.md

       <img src="images/image04.png" width="200">

   2. As part of the initial build step, a script **setup-earlgrey.sh** will be run to download all the required dependencies.
-Without it, you might find dependencies like `fishhook` and `OCHamcrest` shown as missing in the folder structure.
+Without it, you might find dependencies like `OCHamcrest` shown as missing in the folder structure.

 #### Step 2: Add EarlGrey as a dependency of the project which contains your app under test